kermitt2/entity-fishing/doc/console.rst

 *entity-fishing* Console
 ========================

 The *entity-fishing* console is a **graphical web interface**, part of the *entity-fishing* project, providing means to discover and test the service.
-With the console, it is possible to process chunks of text, PDF files and to verify which entities are recognised and how they are disambiguated.
+With the console, it is possible to process chunks of text (typically a paragraph), PDF files and to verify which entities are recognised and how they are disambiguated.

 The console is also a **reference implementation** in javascript (with JQuery) of a web application using the *entity-fishing* API service.
 As such, it illustrates how to call the services with mainstream Ajax queries, how to parse JSON results with *vulgus JQuery* and how to dynamically annotate a PDF with PDF.js and a dynamic HTML layer.